Powerlearnproject/se-day1-assignment-Whitney-coded/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-**waterfall methodology**- Linear and sequential, each phase is completed before moving on.
+-**waterfall methodology**- Linear and sequential, each phase is completed before moving on.
 - there is Low flexibility,changes are hard to incorporate once a phase is complete.
 - Customer feedback comes late, after the product is developed.
 - Testing is done at the end of the development process.

-**agile methodology**- Iterative and incremental, with multiple cycles (sprints).
+-**agile methodology**- Iterative and incremental, with multiple cycles (sprints).
 - High flexibility, adapts to changing requirements.
 - Regular customer feedback is incorporated into every sprint.
 - Testing is continuous and done after each iteration.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-**Software Developer**- developing applications,programs and systems using programming languages and frameworks.
+-**Software Developer**- developing applications,programs and systems using programming languages and frameworks.
  - maintaining and updating software to keep it functional.
  -collaborating with other team members to ensure best practice when developing software.
  - reporting to the project manager about the progress of the software development.
-**Quality Assurance Engineer**- collaborate with stakeholders to understand and clarify software requirement.
+-**Quality Assurance Engineer**- collaborate with stakeholders to understand and clarify software requirement.
  - create development standards and procedures for the programmers to follow -confirm that the software meets the requirement before deployment.
  -analyse the product to identify bugs and suggest changes to make them more efficient.
  - develop and execute automation scripts using open source tools.
-**Project Manager** - assembles and lead the software development team.
+-**Project Manager** - assembles and lead the software development team.
  - discuss the project and it's requirement with the client and software developers.
  - create blueprint for the project.
  - tracking and communicating information regarding the project milestone.